-Since opening on the site of a former crocodile farm on the Freo waterfront, Little Creatures has become a runaway success.
-The brewery and accompanying bar gets bigger and bigger by the year, now encompassing several huge sheds featuring expanses of glass that let the stainless steel tanks take centre stage.
-Meanwhile, their beers continue to spread the craft beer word into every corner of the country - and have started flying the flag for the Australian beer scene overseas too.
+Since opening on the site of a former crocodile farm on the Freo waterfront, Little Creatures has become a runaway success, attracting thousands to the brewery year-round.
+The brewery and accompanying bar grew to accommodate fans of the brewery's beers, now encompassing several large sheds featuring expanses of glass that let the stainless steel tanks take centre stage.